History of the Jews in Jamaica: History

-They came from Spain and Portugal, having fled the Spanish Inquisition.
+Jews came from Spain and Portugal, having fled the Spanish Inquisition.
 During the Spanish Inquisition, the Spanish government required the Jews to leave the country or convert to Catholicism.
 The punishment for disobedience was death.
 To conceal their identity they referred to themselves as "Portuguese" or "Spanish" and practiced their religion secretly.
-At the time of the British conquest of the island in 1655, General Robert Venables recorded the presence of many "Portuguese" in Jamaica.
+At the time of the English conquest of the island in 1655, General Robert Venables recorded the presence of many "Portuguese" in Jamaica.
 Details pertaining to how many times or any of these Portuguese were Jews or New Christians is unknown.
 Also, it is unclear how many of these possible New Christians converted to Judaism.
 The Portuguese on the island were often persecuted by the Spanish and so many helped the English with their invasion.
 The Jews were allowed to remain after the conquest and began to practice their religion openly.
-They were granted British citizenship by Oliver Cromwell, which was confirmed in 1660 by King Charles II of England.
+They were granted English citizenship by Oliver Cromwell, which was confirmed in 1660 by King Charles II of England.
 For many Jews, Jamaica became a safe place they could live in without fear of persecution.
 Jews from Amsterdam, Bordeaux, and Bayonne moved to Jamaica, mostly residing in Port Royal.
 Port Royal even had what was called a Jew Street.
+In 1672 thirty-one Port Royal merchants petitioned the governor complaining of large numbers of Jewish retail merchants active on the island.

 Abraham Blauvelt was a Dutch-Jewish pirate, privateer, and explorer of Central America and the western Caribbean, after whom the towns of Bluefields, Nicaragua, and Bluefields, Jamaica, were both named.

 In 1719, the synagogue Kahal Kadosh Neve Tsedek was built.
 It was originally planned to turn Jamaica into an agricultural powerhouse, but this plan failed.
 However, for local merchants, Port Royal became a successful center for trade.
 Port Royal became an attractive place to trade commodities such as gold, silver, porcelain, embroidery, and silk.
 The Jews participated as well, particularly in the trade of silver and gold, and in money-changing.
 This success, however, led to a backlash.
-English merchants accused the Jews of coin clipping, a method of shaving off precious metal from money and putting it back into circulation at face value.
-The English merchants accusations occurred many times.
-This resentment led to the coalition of a Legislative Council that represented English merchants and planters in 1691.
-For example, the Council petitioned to the Royal Government that the Jews were evading taxes.
+English-Jamaican merchants accused Jamaican Jews of coin clipping, a method of shaving off precious metal from money and putting it back into circulation at face value.
+Such accusations occurred many times.
+This resentment led to the coalition of a Legislative Council that represented English-Jamaican merchants and planters in 1691.
+For example, the Council petitioned to the Crown that Jamaican Jews were evading taxes.
 Some have found these accusations to be false or exaggerated because the Jews did not play a large role in the economics of Port Royal.